joebluems/SmoothedRiskTables/README.md

 | 11        | 7284   |
 +-----------+--------+
 ```
 Calculate the total number of “good” accounts and “other” accounts (over the entire population).
 This ratio tells us the mean good rate = numGood/(numGood + numOther).
-The risks we calculate will be based on an increase from this rate (more likely to be good) vs. decreases (less likely to be good) for each loan type.
+The relative risks we calculate will be based on an increase from this rate (more likely to be good) vs. decrease (less likely to be good) for each loan type.
 The dummy field is for merging in the next query. <BR>
 ```
 0: jdbc:drill:zk=local> select 1 as `dummy`,sum(totalGood) `numGood`,sum(totalOther) `numOther` from (
 select case when good='1' then 1 else 0 end as `totalGood`,